-Natural Cures And Home Remedies
+Natural Cures and Home Remedies

-Some Of The The Best Remedies Are Home Grown
+Some Of The The Best Home Remedies

 Health care in the United States has recently begun seeing a new trend.
-As America's chronic illness costs rise, more and more people are looking for alternatives to paying the high prices dealt by our healthcare institution.
+As America's costs rise, more and more people are looking for alternatives to paying the high prices dealt by our healthcare institution.
 Even though scientific research continually produces technical breakthroughs, newer and (supposedly) better drugs, and expensive equipment capable of quite an amazing gamut of procedural complexities, in many cases it appears science is missing the mark.
 What is missing in the scientific equation?
 A new dimension is needed in healthcare- a new field, you could say.
 That field is called "Wellness".

 What many people want is to get back to the simple, basic, healing home remedies.
 The kind Grandma used- and she was hale and hearty well past the age of 80.
 Pharmaceutical therapies are too harsh, too often harmful to other parts of the body, and they only suppress the symptoms of the conditions they are prescribed for.
 Maybe "symptom suppression" is not true healing.
 Vitality and glowing health do not come from a prescription bottle.
 What people really want is good health, but not if it means staying on expensive and dangerous medications forever.